zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    See RFC6962 for more details.

-   :cert: Certificate against which the SCT should be validated.
+   :param cert: Certificate against which the SCT should be validated.

-   :logid: Log id of the SCT.
+   :param logid: Log id of the SCT.

-   :log_key: Public key of the Log that issued the SCT proof.
+   :param log_key: Public key of the Log that issued the SCT proof.

-   :timestamp: Timestamp at which the proof was generated.
+   :param timestamp: Timestamp at which the proof was generated.

-   :hash_algorithm: Hash algorithm that was used for the SCT proof.
+   :param hash_algorithm: Hash algorithm that was used for the SCT proof.

-   :issuer_key_hash: The SHA-256 hash of the certificate issuer's public key.
+   :param issuer_key_hash: The SHA-256 hash of the certificate issuer's public key.
                     This only has to be provided if the SCT was encountered in an X.509 certificate extension; in that case, it is necessary for validation.